McBonuss/5-Planes/README.md

 - The layout was tested on different screen sizes to verify responsiveness.
 - Forms were tested to ensure proper validation and submission.
 - Known Issues:
-  - The carousel may not display correctly if images are missing or improperly sized.
+  - The carousel was removed and replaced.
   - Some older browsers may not fully support modern CSS features.
+  - The GitHub deployment does not replicate the bootstrap code and CSS fails

 ---